lsegal/barracuda/README.md

 Generally you need to pass in your output buffer as the buffer to write the data back to.
 The idiom `void method(input, output)` is common to write data to output buffers in languages such as C but is a rather clunky API for Ruby.
-Barracuda returns the output buffers as the result of the kernel method call.
+Instead, Barracuda returns the output buffers as the result of the kernel method call.
 If there is only one output buffer, that buffer is returned as a single result (rather than an array of buffers).

 The example above could be simply rewritten as: